 This course focuses on past, current, and emerging quality improvement theories, practices, techniques, and skills.
 It includes an overview of organizational systemic processes and programs, necessary to deliver quality results, such as those established under the Baldridge Award and under standards programs such as ISO 9000.
-The mechanics, structures, and dynamics of effective quality
+The mechanics, structures, and dynamics of effective quality improvement teams are covered, as are issues relating to the effective implementation of quality-related programs.

-MBA 665 - Organizational Diagnosis and Change Management 3 credits
+MBA 665 - Organizational Diagnosis and Change Management